 - Click inside any line in the caption track panel.
 Note that you can edit the text, but not the timing.

 Embedding on Your Website

 Go to the page for your YouTube video, click “share” then “embed.”
 You will receive a snippet of code that can be added to some websites.
+As with all embeds it must have a title attribute added.
 Due to security concerns your website may not allow you to simply enter the embed code.
 Please contact the COFA Web team.

 To embed a YouTube video on a WordPress site, see Embedding Media from External Services on our WordPress Instruction site.